Table of Contents

-There are also several layouts for an archive listing, rich post settings (thumbnail, comments, related posts that can be featured according to the preferable algorithm, etc.) and more tools.
+There are also several layouts for an archive listing, rich post settings (thumbnail, comments, related posts that can be featured according to the preferable algorithm, etc.), and more tools.
 It won’t be a problem to recreate an authentic look of your desktop version thanks to the variety of available colors: you can update the theme color, the background color, text color to provide the same visual experience for your visitors.

 Google Analytics for AMP is also fully supported.
-If needed, you may add custom CSS and HTML code to make your pages even more beautiful on mobile (but don’t overdo with those since the main aim of AMP is to simplify the source code of your website).
+If needed, you may add custom CSS and HTML code to make your pages even more beautiful on mobile (but don’t overdo those since the main aim of AMP is to simplify the source code of your website).
 You may disable AMP for the selected post types and taxonomies globally or selectively for each post.
-I’ve checked all mentioned features in a free plugin and simply curious – how can all this be free?
+I’ve checked all mentioned features in a free plugin and am simply curious – how can all this be free?

 WooCommerce support is also advertised, but since the plugin creators don’t provide details, it’s not entirely clear whether it will fulfill the AMP WooCommerce integration properly.
 Probably they should elaborate on this matter a bit?

-To sum up, thanks to such a variety of tools, you are free to create a professional, clean and maximum unique AMP pages in WordPress.
+To sum up, thanks to such a variety of tools, you are free to create professional, clean, and maximum unique AMP pages in WordPress.
 This is a sweet-spot AMP plugin for those on budget with a longer list of customization requirements.
 If you need human support, you’ll need to get a Pro version of this plugin.

-Just like the rest of quality plugins in this collection, WP AMP Ninja supports various post types: pages, posts, custom post types, taxonomy and archive pages.
+Just like the rest of the quality plugins in this collection, WP AMP Ninja supports various post types: pages, posts, custom post types, taxonomy, and archive pages.
 You may optionally disable AMP for chosen pages or post types.
 The UI of the plugin is quite self-explanatory – it’s easy to navigate through and set up the custom, dynamic AMP for all or selected website pages.

-From the design perspective, you can easily add your brand look with a custom logo and a brand name, customize the AMP header menu, change colors and typography, add your custom CSS to change a default look, change a footer copyright, integrate social media icons and many more tools.
+From the design perspective, you can easily add your brand look with a custom logo and a brand name, customize the AMP header menu, change colors and typography, add your custom CSS to change a default look, change footer copyright, integrate social media icons and many more tools.

 If you are a publisher, the plugin offers an easy way to integrate AdSense ad blocks and customize their size and location with a set of handy tools.
-There is also an easy way to track performance of your AMP pages via Google Analytics.
+There is also an easy way to track the performance of your AMP pages via Google Analytics.